Operating System

 1. Mutual Exclusion: At least one resource is non-shareable — only one process can use it at a time.

-2M
+2M Expected

-Q2.
+Q12.
 Define Safe State.
 How is it related to deadlock avoidance?

 Relation: Deadlock avoidance ensures the system never moves into an unsafe state.
-Before granting any resource request, the OS checks if the new state is safe.
+Before granting any resource request, OS checks if the new state is safe.
 If unsafe → request is denied temporarily.

-2M
+2M Expected

-Q3.
+Q13.
 Differentiate between Logical Address and Physical Address.

 Logical AddressPhysical Address